Train of Events: Plot

 The film returns to the train, roaring through the night.
-Again we see the light by the track and the tanker just ahead but this time also the collision.
+Again we see the light by the track and the tanker just ahead, but this time also the collision.
 The derailed and damaged train lies in ruins.
 Jim Hardcastle groggily recovers consciousness in a pile of coal from the overturned tender, as shocked passengers wander about.
-One of them is Richard but his Ella is badly injured and on a stretcher; she dies before she can be taken away and Richard runs from the scene (and the attending police) unaware of the steamship ticket in Ella's handbag, which blows away.
+One of them is Richard, but his Ella is badly injured and on a stretcher; she dies before she can be taken away and Richard runs from the scene and the attending police, unaware of the steamship ticket in Ella's handbag, which blows away.
 Philip seems unhurt and makes a dash for freedom, but as he tries to evade the detectives he runs dangerously close to the wreckage and an unstable coach collapses upon him.
-Irina and Raymond are only bruised and their company is able to continue, albeit in bandages.
+Irina and Raymond are only bruised and their music company is able to continue, albeit in bandages.
 There is a happy ending for driver Jim.
 The final scene shows him waving goodbye to his wife as he prepares to cycle across to the locomotive sheds on the first day of his new job.